Jimmie Allen: Career

 Allen also recorded a cover of Lady Gaga and Bradley Cooper's "Shallow" with Abby Anderson in May 2019.
 The recording was made into a video as well.

 In 2020, Allen released "This Is Us", a duet with Noah Cyrus.
 It was included on his new EP, Bettie James, which was released on July 10, 2020.
 The project's second single was "Freedom Was a Highway," a duet with Brad Paisley, which was released on February 1, 2021.
 It became Allen's third Number One hit and Paisley's twentieth on the Billboard Country Airplay in February 2022.

 Allen became the first Black solo performer to win New Male Artist of the Year at the 2021 ACM Awards (at which he also performed a duet with Brad Paisley).
 In September 2021, Allen was announced as one of the celebrities competing on season 30 of Dancing with the Stars.
 He and his partner Emma Slater were the ninth couple to be eliminated, ultimately placing 7th.

 On November 10, 2021, he won New Artist of the Year at the CMA Awards.
 15 days later, he performed at the Macy's Thanksgiving Day Parade.
 In February 2022, Allen announced that he would be a guest mentor on American Idol (season 20).

-He also featured on Noah Shnacky's "Don't You Wanna Know" for his 2022 album Thoughtfully Reckless and a duet with Nick Carter in "Easy".
+He also featured on Noah Schnacky's "Don't You Wanna Know" for his 2022 album Thoughtfully Reckless and a duet with Nick Carter in "Easy".

 Allen release the lead-off single, "Down Home," to his third studio album Tulip Drive on March 8, 2022.
 The album was released on June 24, 2022.

+In 2023, Allen was a coach and judge on My Kind of Country.

+Personal life

+Allen married his wife, Alexis Gale, in 2021 after the couple had been dating for two years.
+At the time of their relationship, Allen had a son from a previous relationship and Gale was pregnant with a second child.
+In April 2023, Allen stated through social media that he and Gale would be separating, and that Gale was pregnant with a third child.